mglantz/advanced-networking-workshop/labs/lab-2/README.md

 </p>
 </details>

 In the example above, we have done some work to separate static and dynamic configuration and should have come to the conclusion that in our case, it's mainly the "ip address" line which differs between the two leaf switches.
 Still, this is far from perfect.
+First off, the command module is not meant to be used like this, even if it is not uncommon to see that being the case.
+This becomes overly clear when the module for example does not return CHANGED when we perform changes to our switches.

-Questions to ask yourself is:
+Moreover, questions to ask yourself is:

 * What happens if the cli syntax changes?
 * How do you see when configuration is actually changed on a device?
 * Is this easy to maintain?

 The answers to above questions are:
 * Your automation breaks and you may not know when that happens.
+Maintaining such automation over time will be costly, timewise.
-* That is very complicated to see at all.
+* That is very complicated, as you would have to diff a previous backup to current running config to see that at all.
+The non-idempotent ways of the command modules flatly makes it unsuitable for applying configuration.
-* No.
+* No, it is not.

-## 2.4 Learning about purpose specific configuration modules
+## 2.4 Learning about Network Resource modules
 In your Ansible toolbox, there are a lot of modules built to manage specific configuration for your device, such as interface and VLAN configuration.
 This part is about learning how to use those type of modules to accomplish our designed configuration state. and their common so called module states.